not-in-our-labs/not-in-our-labs.github.io/index_src.md

  * 33% of 1877 french doctorates have been depressed; [@2]
  * 54% of french doctorates are exposed to stress; [@0]
  * 36,1 % out of 2100 french doctorates recognize having been victim of moral harassment or psychological violence. [@23]
+ * and finally, the report [@0] is surprisingly optimistic on some points, and for instance states a global quitting rate for PhDs at 4%.
+However, another report states [@25]  that is is around 6% for technical sciences, and up to 40% for humanities.

 The situation is dire, and we need to spread awareness on this subject.
 In France, less than a third (30,1%) of PhD students consider to be well informed on all those issues [@23], time to change this!